PhD in Public Policy « Graduate School of Public Policy

 PhD in Public Policy

 Starting from 2017 GSPP launched its first doctorate level degree – PhD in Public Policy (a 4-year program).
-The aims of the PhD Public Policy program are:

 1. To provide a doctoral program of international standing which will attract high calibre candidates who will make a contribution to applied public policy.